zhwa/mlir-example/book/Chapter-01-Introduction.md

 We use memrefs instead of tensors here to keep the example simple.
 Memrefs directly map to memory buffers and require no additional transformation.
 Tensors, while more optimization-friendly, need a bufferization pass to convert them to memrefs before execution.
 Chapter 2 will introduce tensors, and Chapter 4 will dive deep into bufferization.
 For this introductory example, memrefs suffice.

+**The Output Buffer Pattern**: Notice that our function takes the output matrix C as an *input parameter* rather than returning a new matrix.
+This "output buffer pattern" is common in systems programming: the caller allocates memory and passes it in, and the function writes results directly to that buffer.
+This avoids hidden allocations and gives the caller control over memory management.
+Python programmers coming from `result = a @ b` semantics might find this unfamiliar, but it's standard in C++ and critical for performance.
+Chapter 4 will show how this pattern connects to MLIR's bufferization system.

 The function body contains three operations.
 First, `arith.constant 0.0` creates a constant zero value (from the `arith` dialect, which we'll see more of in Chapter 5).
-Second, `linalg.fill` initializes the output matrix C to all zeros—matrix multiply accumulates results, so we start with zero.
+Second, `linalg.fill` initializes the output matrix C to all zeros.
 Third, `linalg.matmul` performs the actual multiplication.

+**[CRITICAL - MUST UNDERSTAND]**: The `linalg.fill` operation is NOT optional—it's *mandatory*.
+Here's why: `linalg.matmul` uses *accumulation semantics*, meaning it performs `C += A @ B`, not `C = A @ B`.
+If you omit the fill operation, matmul will add results to whatever garbage values happen to be in memory, producing incorrect results.
+This is similar to how BLAS routines like `cblas_sgemm` require alpha/beta parameters to control accumulation.
+Always initialize output buffers before accumulation operations.
+We'll see this pattern repeatedly with linalg operations throughout the book.

 The key insight here is that `linalg.matmul` is declarative.
 It specifies *what* to compute (multiply matrices A and B, accumulate into C) without specifying *how*.
 There are no explicit loops, no SIMD instructions, no memory layout decisions.
 MLIR's optimization passes will make those decisions during the lowering phase, choosing the best implementation for the target hardware.